Transphobia in the United States: 20th century

 In the 1970s, the word "transsexual" was often used to describe transgender people.
 In the medical establishment in the United States, professionals had a pervasive sense of mistrust for their transgender patients.
 Doctors and psychologists who worked with the trans community had negative feelings about the people they worked with, calling them manipulative and "possibly incapable of love".

 During the 1970s, transgender women were frequently rejected in lesbian spaces and they were also accused of being fake women and "male infiltrators".
 Beth Elliott was discriminated against by the Daughters of Bilitis, who originally allowed her to become a member in 1971, but they later succumbed to pressure to force Elliot out.
 Robin Morgan was one of the most prominent detractors of Elliot, who she accused of being a man who was "leeching off women", with the "mentality of a rapist".
 This high-profile attack led to other attacks against other transgender women who attempted to enter other types of women's spaces.
 Later, Sandy Stone, who had worked at Olivia Records, was subjected to a hate mail campaign which was aimed at getting her fired from the record label.
+Academics also sent hate mail to Stone during this time.

 In 1973, more conservative lesbian and gay men in San Francisco created their own pride parade which "banned transgender people and individuals in drag".
 In New York City that same year, Jean O'Leary almost provoked a riot when she read a statement in which she denounced drag queens.
 In response to the event in New York City, the LGBT movement in the United States intensified its marginalization of transgender people.

 In 1979, Janice Raymond wrote The Transsexual Empire, which is "often cited as the basis for anti-trans feminism", according to the Progressive.
 Raymond believed that people chose to become transgender in order to opt out of the sex roles which were assigned to them at birth.
 Raymond's book affected not only people involved in women's spaces, but also medical professionals.
 The director of the gender identity clinic at Johns Hopkins closed down his clinic after he and his secretary published a biased study about transgender people in 1979.
-It was later found that individuals at the organization pushed for the closure of the program due to personal reasons.
+It was later found that individuals at the organization pushed for the closure of the program for personal reasons.